paepcke/feather-tools/README.md

 - pip install .
 ```

-For convenience, you might symlink the above files to where they are accessible from different directories.
+For convenience, you might either include the location of the files in $PATH, or symlink the above files to where they are accessible from different directories.
 For example, `/usr/local/bin`.

 ## Usage:

 All Python imports are relative to `<proj-root>/src`.
 So ensure that your $PYTHONPATH includes that directory.

-### `fmore` a.k.a. `fless`
+### `fmore`
 ```
 fmore <fpath>
 ```
 Shows one screenful of the .feather file at a time.
-The number rows displayed is determined by the terminal in which the command is issued.
+The number of rows displayed is determined by the terminal in which the command is issued.
 At the end of each displayed page, type a single character:

 - To show the next page: `spacebar`, or `\n`, or the character *n*
 - Back one page: *b*